EDUCATION SERVICES FOR OVERSEAS STUDENTS (ESOS) LEGISLATION

 Elite Education Vocational Institute paid significant attention to train the students with employability skills.
 Some industry visit, workshop, or seminar may be available for students.
-At the end of your enrolled VET course, EEVI can help you to apply for internship program.

 Continuing study assistance is provided by specially trained staff on an individual or group basis to assist students with note taking, referencing, essay and report writing, paraphrasing, grammar, oral presentations, researching, time management and exam preparation.

 Elite Education Vocational Institute provides a free and confidential counselling service.
 Counsellors can help students adjust to their new environment, deal effectively with difficult personal situations and advocate on behalf of students.

 First Aid Kits and supplies are kept on the premises.
 The Institute staff respond immediately to requests for first aid assistance.